Slow Cooker Mexican Lasagna Casserole (Video)

-- Spray slow cooker insert with non-stick spray and make a layer of tortillas; then layer half the spicy beef mixture, half the cottage cheese, and 1 cup of the grated cheese.
+- Spray slow cooker with non-stick spray and make a layer of tortillas; then layer half the spicy beef mixture, half the cottage cheese, and 1 cup of grated cheese.

-- Then make a second layer each of tortillas, spicy beef, cottage cheese mixture, and cheese.
+- Make a second layer of tortillas, spicy beef, cottage cheese mixture, and cheese.
 If you look hard you’ll see the casserole crock is a bit fuller in the second photo!

 - If you’re using the Crock-Pot Casserole Crock Slow Cooker (affiliate link) you can brown the casserole a bit in a 400F/200C oven for about 15 minutes, but that step is optional.